Little Lon

 • Melbourne

-There is no more colourful district in Melbourne than 'Little Lon', the former red-light district and slum between Exhibition and Spring, Little Lonsdale and La Trobe.
+There is no more colourful block in Melbourne than 'Little Lon', the former red-light district and slum between Exhibition and Spring, Little Lonsdale and La Trobe.
 It included Madame Brussels' famous brothels on Lonsdale Street, but the seedier houses of ill repute were down laneways, such as Casselden Place.
-The laneway was home to seven three-room brick cottages, and only number 17 remains.
-Number 17, the only single-storey house remaining in the CBD, definitely has a storied history.
-It was a seedy brothel (its most famous madam/working girl was a Chinese prostitute nicknamed Yokohama (real name Tiecome Ah Chung), a sly grog establishment and the site of numerous police complaints.
-Now it's the site of boutique gin distillery Little Lon and a blink-and-you'll-miss-it tasting bar, which can hold maybe 12 people, and only if they're very good friends.
+The laneway was home to seven three-room brick cottages, with number 17 the last one standing – it also happens to be the only single-storey house remaining in the CBD, and definitely has a storied history.
+It was a seedy brothel, a sly grog establishment and the site of numerous police complaints.
+Now it's boutique gin distillery Little Lon and a blink-and-you'll-miss-it tasting bar, which can hold maybe 12 people, and only if they're very good friends.

 Need a different kind of fire water?
 Check out this (admittedly not very secret) whisky distillery.